Why is My Electric Power Bill So High?

-You’re not crazy, and you’re not alone!
+You’re not crazy, and you’re not alone.
 We’ve been hearing reports of enormous electric bills across the board, and we’re here to figure out why they’re so much higher than usual.

-More Home Electric Use
+1. More Home Electric Use

-Because of COVID, PSEG LI and ConEd were not actively sending meter readers to homes if the meter was not accessible outdoors.
+Due to the pandemic, PSEG LI and ConEd were not actively sending meter readers to homes if the meter was not accessible outdoors.
 For these months, many bills were “estimated”.
 When they estimate your bill, they base it on the prior year’s energy habits.
 This year, since people were home more often and running ACs more frequently, the estimates were too conservative.
 When the meters were actually read in September or October, the estimates had to be adjusted, resulting in extremely high electric bills.

-Diving into Estimated vs. Actual Meter Readings
+Estimated vs. Actual Meter Readings

 At the root of this year’s bill increase is the fact that many people don’t get accurate monthly meter readings.
 As of November 2020, about 720,000 (or ⅔) of customers have a smart meter, according to PSEG LI.
 The rest of Long Island is still on older meters that don’t transmit information virtually, and need to be read manually.